-- The above medication has been prescribed by the doctor, dentist, nurse or pharmacist - It is clearly labelled indicating contents, dosage and child's name in full. - Medication will only be given if it requires administrating four times a day. - I agree to inform school, ASC and Breakfast club of any change in dose immediately (accompanied by documentation from a relevant health care professional) - Check the name & dosage on the bottle corresponds with the name on the box. - It is the parents responsibility to ensure the medicine is in date and not past its bbe expiry date.
+- The above medication has been prescribed by the doctor, dentist, nurse or pharmacist (with the exception of Calpol or other generic children's paracetamol) - It is clearly labelled indicating contents, dosage and child's name in full. - Medication will only be given if it requires administrating four times a day. - I agree to inform school, ASC and Breakfast club of any change in dose immediately (accompanied by documentation from a relevant health care professional) - Check the name & dosage on the bottle corresponds with the name on the box. - It is the parents responsibility to ensure the medicine is in date and not past its bbe expiry date.